Rocky romantic pursuits inspire new track from Stephanie Joanna

 “Of course the date went downhill from there as I started to get nervous realizing he was so attractive.
 A word of warning not to overthink yourself into oblivion when you're supposed to be flirting.”

-The song arrives ahead of Joanna’s EP, “While We Circled the Sun,” which she plans to release later this summer.
+The song arrives ahead of Joanna’s album, “While We Circled the Sun,” which she plans to release later this summer.
 It’s her first solo effort outside fronting Milwaukee band LO/ST, which is most certainly still active, having played Summerfest at the end of June.

 “I love having that angstier outlet and musical collaboration,” Joanna said, “but it's been a dream to release a pop project and lean into my femininity for a long time.
 I think LO/ST gave me my wings as an artist to finally branch out.”